oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RunningautomationToolkit.md

 Here is the CIS Landing Zone quick start template by NACE Security Team also: https://www.ateam-oracle.com/cis-oci-landing-zone-quickstart-template

-> The Excel Templates can also be found at cd3_automation_toolkit/example in the Git repository or at /cd3user/oci_tools/cd3_automation_toolkit/example inside the container.
+> The Excel Templates can also be found at /cd3user/oci_tools/cd3_automation_toolkit/example inside the container.

 **setUpOCI.properties**